 The Data Repository for the University of Minnesota (DRUM) is the university’s open access data repository for data sharing that enables long-term access and preservation.
 If appropriate for your data, use this boilerplate language in your DMP to demonstrate your institutionally-backed strategy for data sharing and preservation:

 A long-term data sharing and preservation plan will be used to store and make publicly accessible the data beyond the life of the project.
 The data will be deposited into the Data Repository for the University of Minnesota (DRUM), http://hdl.handle.net/11299/166578, a trusted data repository certified in 2017 by an international community-recognized CoreTrustSeal.
 This University Libraries’ hosted institutional data repository is an open access platform for dissemination and archiving of university research data.
+Curators review all incoming submissions and work with data authors to comply with data sharing requirements in ways that make data FAIR (Finable, accessible, interoperable, reusable).
 DRUM provides long-term preservation of digital objects using services such as migration (limited format types), off-site backup, bit-level checksums, and assigns a Digital Object Identifier (DOI) for archival citations.
 The data will be accompanied by the appropriate documentation, metadata, and code to facilitate reuse and provide the potential for interoperability with similar data sets.